hihihippp/scottsievert.github.io/src/source/_posts/2014-05-18-speckle-and-lasers.markdown

 [convolution][conv] and only works because this is a linear and space invariant system.

-To find our impulse response (or response to a single pixel)
+To find our impulse response or response to a single pixel,
 $h\left( x, y\right) $, we have to take the Fourier transform (aka FFT) of our pupil.
 Since our pupil function is symmetric, the inverse Fourier transform and forward Fourier transform [are equivalent][fft].